 The traditional banking mindset is changing with regard to cryptocurrency and blockchain.
 However, is that acceptance enough as old guard banking faces increased threats from fintech startups who are far better predisposed to new technology?

 “Some [fintechs] may well become some of the biggest banking institutions in the coming years”

-The Sociable spoke with Jason Tucker-Feltham — a former corporate banker who started off his career with Lehman Brothers, whilst also working for Deutsche Bank and UniCredit.
+The Sociable spoke with Jason Tucker-Feltham — a former corporate banker who started off his career at Lehman Brothers and subsequently Deutsche Bank.